Off The Podium

-I have been a musician since childhood – a singer and multi-instrumentalist, and later a conductor, composer, and arranger – and have performed and studied a wide variety of music from nearly all periods of the Western art music tradition as well as some popular styles (primarily jazz).
+I have been a musician since childhood – a singer and multi-instrumentalist, and later a conductor, composer, and arranger – and have performed and studied a wide variety of music from nearly all periods of the Western art music tradition as well as some popular styles (primarily jazz and rock).

 My teaching career spans public and private schools in New York, Florida, and Nashville – from Kindergarten through 12th grade – and included a broad array of music education formats including general music, choir, strings, piano, and music theory.
 I have taught at “alternative” and progressive schools, traditional college preparatory schools, and a public arts magnet high school.
 I also founded and directed an independent nonprofit youth orchestra for five years and have extensive experience teaching traditional dance and directing plays and musicals with students in grades K-8.
 I taught private and small ensemble lessons on several instruments during the early years of my teaching career, and later served on leadership committees at the school and district level, as well as on the boards of nonprofit organizations.

-- a third of my posts are about Nashville Symphony programs (artistic as well as education and community engagement);
+- a third of my posts are about symphony programs (artistic as well as education and community engagement);

 - a third are about music education and relate experiences, ideals, and practical suggestions from a life spent teaching music;